-In these examples, we tend downplay the role of causes with material continuity, while emphasizing the role of guiding (or structuring) causes.
+In these examples, we tend downplay the role of causes with material continuity, while emphasizing the role of guiding or structuring causes.
 This is evident in the fact that we are less likely to say that the building materials caused the house to be built, or that the block of marble caused the creation of the statue, or that the butterfly egg caused the butterfly to develop.
 This is associated with the view that starting materials alone do not produce the product as they remain motionless and inert unless acted upon by something else.
-As mentioned by Aristotle, "a statue does not come to be spontaneously" (Lennox 2001a, 640a, 30).
-This de-emphasis on the causal role of starting materials is seen in the fact that they are characterized as a "passive cause," "passive matter," and as having "passive power" compared with the more "active" role of guiding causes (Barnouw 2007; Noble 2017; Crombie 2020).10 While we admit that starting materials are necessary for the outcome to occur, we do not always highlight their causal role in bringing about the outcome.
+As mentioned by Aristotle, "a statue does not come to be spontaneously" (Parts of animals; 640^a 30-35).14 This de-emphasis on the causal role of starting materials is seen in the fact that they are characterized as a "passive cause," "passive matter," and as having "passive power" compared with the more "active" role of guiding causes (Barnouw 2007; Noble 2017; Crombie 2020).15 While we admit that starting materials are necessary for the outcome to occur, we do not always highlight their causal role in bringing about the outcome.

 Why are starting materials often viewed as passive causes, while guiding factors are viewed as more active and causally responsible?
 There are at least two main reasons for this.
-First, while the presence of the material is causally relevant to whether production takes place or not, it rarely determines which particular effect (of many potential effects) is produced.
-As the guiding cause is responsible for this it tends to be viewed as actively determining the specific outcome.
-For example, while the block of marble can be converted into a variety of different products (a column, statue, tile, etc.) the sculptor controls which one is produced.
-In this case, causal responsibility and whether a cause is "active" is associated with the fact that the guiding cause has specific2 causal control over the final product formed, while the starting materials do not.11 A second reason why causes with material continuity are viewed as less causally responsible is that we often assume that they are present in a given situation, while other factors change in various ways.
-If we want to know how a house is built or how a butterfly a develops, we often assume that the starting materials are discussions of material causation that differ from the interventionist-oriented picture that I support in this work (Sosa 1980).
+First, while the presence of material is causally relevant to whether production takes place or not, it rarely determines which particular outcomes (of many potential outcomes) is produced.
+As the guiding cause is responsible for this it tends to be viewed as actively determining the outcome.
+For example, while the block of marble can be converted into a variety of different products (a column, statue, tile, etc.) the sculptor controls which is produced.
+In this case, causal responsibility and whether a cause is "active" is associated with the fact that the guiding cause has specific2 causal control over the final product formed, while the starting materials do not.16 A second reason why causes highly complex and involves many considerations (necessity, goal-directedness) that are not part of this analysis of material continuity.
+Furthermore, while Aristotle's four causes can be understood as supporting different definitions of causation, the interventionist approach I rely on does not.
+This approach relies on a single definition of causation (interventionism) and distinguishes causes within this framework.

-9Notice again that this differs from the examples used to illustrate Woodward's distinctions, as in these cases we tend to identify a single main cause.
+13Notice again that this differs from the examples used to illustrate Woodward's three main distinctions, as in these cases we tend to identify a single main cause.